CarloMendola/motion/README.md

-# Dockerfile for openssh-server image
+# Dockerfile for motion image

 This is a **Dockerfile** to build a docker image for **motion** based on **debian**:9.5.